gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 ```

 While the preceding example works, you can achieve the same effect by
-using the Spring Data Repository convention provided by [spring-data-gemfire-name].
+using the Spring Data Repository convention provided by Spring Data for VMware GemFire.
 For
 example, the same query could be defined as follows:

 **Example 11.
 CustomerRepository using the convention**